zwettemaan/CRDT_UXP/README.md

 It is allowed to re-use the same email address and unlock code for multiple accounts.

-If you _do_ re-use the same email address for more than one account, make sure to use good descriptive names, so you can tell the accounts apart.
+If you _do_ re-use the same email address for more than one account, they become hard to distinguish.
+Make sure to use good descriptive names, so you can tell the accounts apart.

 For example, you might use one account that you keep for your own personal use, and one or more additional accounts that you could use for ordering embeddable _JSXGetURL_ activations to pass on to your customers or colleagues.